Starfield traits

 - Freestar Collective Settler

-- Hero Worshipped
+- Hero Worshiped

 - Introvert